RobertaMLo/Auto-MFM/README.md

 ## Description

-This repository contains the implementation of the **Cerebellar Mean Field v25 rev00**, a computational model based on region-specific mean-field dynamics.
-The model is developed to enhance the understanding of cerebellar network dynamics and its neuromodulatory effects.
+This repository contains the implementation of the **Cerebellar Mean Field v25 rev00**, a computational model based on mean-field formalism presented in Zerlaut et al., 2018, J Comput Neurosci.
+The model is developed based on the methods presented in **Lorenzi et al., 2023, Plos Comp Bio** and update to reporduce the cerebellar dynamics tuned on awake states.

 ## Model Parameters